 Fellow writer LC from Birdgehls has written an excellent post on How to have a ripper day at Taronga Zoo and gives lots of great advice.

 Wildlife Zoo Sydney

 I recently visited Wildlife Zoo Sydney in Darling Harbour for the first time in years, and I was pretty impressed.
 While it’s not as extensive as the previous two zoos, it does a fabulous job with its space and collection of animals.

 The highlight for me was the keeper talks.
 I listened to several of these and the keepers are all knowledgeable and passionate.

 I think it is best suited to people who don’t have time for a visit to half or full-day visit to Taronga or Featherdale.
 Being centrally located if you are short on time and don’t want to miss seeing some Australian animals up close, it is a reasonable choice.

 On the weekends they offer breakfast with the Koalas which is limited to 30 people so really gives you a chance for some great photos.
 I watched this happening during my visit and it looked great.

-Verdict: A visit here might not be my first choice, however if you have minimal time in Sydney or mobility problems it might be your best bet.
+Verdict: A visit here might not be my first choice, however, if you have limited time in Sydney or mobility problems it might be your best bet.
 It’s also great in bad weather.